What is included in my trial?

-You can change the plan you will roll onto at any time during your trial by visiting the “Settings & Account” section.
+You have the flexibility to change your plan at any time during your trial by visiting the “Settings & Account” section.

 What happens at the end of my trial?

-For cost savings, you can change your plan at any time online in the “Settings & Account” section.
-If you’d like to retain your premium access and save 20%, you can opt to pay annually at the end of the trial.
+If no action is taken, you will be automatically enrolled in our premium digital monthly subscription plan.
+This plan will provide you with complete access to FT.com for $69 per month.
+However, if you want to save on costs, you have the option to change your plan online in the “Settings & Account” section.
+At the end of the trial, you can choose to pay annually and save 20% while retaining your premium access.

-You may also opt to downgrade to Standard Digital, a robust journalistic offering that fulfills many users’ needs.

-Any changes made can be done at any time and will become effective at the end of the trial period, allowing you to retain full access for 4 weeks, even if you downgrade or cancel.
+Additionally, you may also choose to downgrade to the Standard Digital package, which offers a robust journalistic offering that fulfills the needs of many users.
+If you wish to compare the features of Standard and Premium Digital, you can do so here.
+Any changes you make to your subscription plan will take effect at the end of the trial period, allowing you to retain full access for four weeks, even if you choose to downgrade or cancel.

 When can I cancel?